briansworth/dev/_posts/2017-4-23-Powershell-Read-Password.md

 ```
 <br>
 This is pretty rudimentary.
 It has some basic password requirements hard coded into it (it would be nice to make them parameters in the future).
+These hardcoded restrictions should work with most default password policies.
+Some environments might be more strict.

+The password requirements are as follows:
+1. 8 characters in length or longer (less than 127 characters)
+2. Must contain a capital letter
+3. Must contain a lowercase letter
+4. Must contain a number or special character

+If any of these conditions isn't met, an error will be written to the screen and the message will indicate all conditions that were not met (including if they do not match).

 <br>
 Hopefully you find this to be a useful tool to keep in your inventory.